 The respite center mainly serves women and children who have traveled together as a family and have been paroled from detention centers while they await their asylum court hearing.
 This ministry provides welcomed relief and support, especially for those fleeing traumatic and life-threatening circumstances in their home countries.

-Sister Zita Telkamp is director of La Posada Providencia in San Benito, Texas.
-The center provides emergency shelter for men, women and children fleeing from political oppression, violence and poverty and seeking asylum in the United States.
+La Posada Providencia in San Benito, Texas, provides emergency shelter for men, women and children fleeing from political oppression, violence and poverty and seeking asylum in the United States.
 It opened in 1989 and now has five full-time employees and 20 volunteers who serve 400 immigrants annually.
 They offer housing, food, English classes and transportation.

 Annunciation House has been serving migrants in the El Paso area since 1978 and has stepped up its efforts in the wake of a recent increase of released migrants from Immigration and Customs Enforcement (ICE) detention, who have nowhere else to go for assistance.
 These funds will help meet basic needs, such as warm meals, clothes, showers, a place to sleep and phone calls to family for the hundreds of migrants being released daily by ICE prior to their immigration court hearing.
 In court, they will attempt to establish credible fear of returning to their home country, in hopes of eventually receiving asylum.

-Catholic Extension donors helped provide a $25,000 grant to help the shelter assist migrants through our Family Reunification Fund last summer.
+Catholic Extension donors helped provide a $25,000 grant to help the shelter assist migrants through our Family Reunification Fund in 2018.

 The Catholic Church in and around El Paso has been deeply affected by the surge in migration, with parishes in both the city and surrounding small towns—some themselves poor—all pitching in to help.
 Just north of El Paso is Chaparral, New Mexico.
 It is itself a poor colonia, a place lacking in basic infrastructure.
 Still, its residents, together with the Sisters of the Assumption who have a convent there, have pitched in to make sandwiches for the migrants as they travel to meet family across the country.